plone/documentation/docs/backend/upgrading/index.md

 # Plone Upgrade Guide

-This section of the documentation gives instructions and tips for upgrading to a newer Plone version.
+This part of the documentation describes how to upgrade an existing Plone installation.

 This guide focuses on [Unix-like](https://en.wikipedia.org/wiki/Unix-like) environments, although the discussion may be useful for every platform.